ubuntu-mate/ubuntu-mate.org/README.md

     sudo apt install ruby ruby-dev make gcc sudo gem install jekyll bundler

-To install gem dependencies for the website:
+To install gem dependencies for the project;

     bundle install

+Some additional packages are needed to build the project:

+    sudo apt install python3-yaml transmission-cli

 This website has a few programmatically generated files, so be sure to run: